HadalyVillasclaras/HadalyVillasclaras/README.md

 ////////////
 <br>
-<p>The rest of the time I work and research on visual art and design field.</p>
+<p>🌼The rest of the time I work and research on visual arts and design field.🌼</p>

 <p>👩🏻‍🎓 I hold a BFA and a MFA from University of Málaga(Spain) and a Higher Technical Degree in Software/Web Development.</p>